Relief Bill and Bond Auction Lead News

 Doug

-There is no major economic news for Monday.
-The only major earnings report on the day will be WB before the open.
+There is no major economic news on Monday.
+There are also no major earnings reports before the open.
+However, after the close, CASY and WISH report.

 Ed

-Swing Trade Ideas for your consideration and watchlist: No Trade Ideas Today.
+Swing Trade Ideas for your consideration and watchlist: DFS, DIS, F. XRT, MO, PFE, WMT, LUMN, NLSN, IVZ, MA.
+You can find Rick’s review of tickers on his YouTube Channel here.
 Trade your plan, take profits along the way, and smart.
 Also, remember to check for impending earnings reports.
 Finally, remember that any tickers we mention and talk about in the trading room are not recommendations to buy or sell.

 🎯 Mike Probst: Rick, Got CTL off the scanner today.
 Already up 30%.
 Love it.